 - Spinda (Variants: #1, #2, #3, #4, #5, #6, #7, #8, #9)

 - Castform (normal form only)

 - Mime Jr.

 - Leafeon (Variants: Flower Crown)

 What are the odds of finding a Shiny Pokémon in Pokémon Go?

 That's the million Pokémon question.
 People have been guessing since the introduction of Shiny Magikarp and those guesses have ranged from 1/512 to 1/4096.
-Luckily, more research has been done to try and narrow it down.
-Currently, The Silph Road is putting the Shiny rate at approximately 1 in 450, with increased odds for certain Pokémon during certain events.
+Even the experts over at The Silph Road have to admit that the Shiny Rate varies depending on the Pokémon, the Events, and then some.

-It's still purely random, so you can get a Shiny right away, or it might take you twice or three times as long.
+That having been said, It's still random, so you can get a Shiny right away, or it might take you twice or three times as long as someone else.
 That's one of the most controversial design decisions in Pokémon Go: Unmitigated randomness for everything.